dypflying/chimestack-docs/content/en/docs/Install/4_ha/s3-ha.md

 ##### Configure minio

-Create a new /etc/default/minio file on server1 and server2 respectively, a minio process will read necessary running parameters from this file during its startup.
-And add following content:
+Create a new /etc/default/minio file on server1 and server2 respectively, minio process will read its runtime parameters from this file during its startup process, then add the following content:

 ```
 # The MINIO_VOLUMES setting covers 2 MinIO hosts with 3 drives each at the specified hostname and drive locations.